Pie de la Cuesta, Guerrero

 Pie de la Cuesta is a small beach resort town in the Mexican state of Guerrero, approximately 5 miles north-west of Acapulco, and it is the location of Pie de la Cuesta Air Force Base, a military base of the Mexican Air Force.

 History

 Cave paintings from 1200 BC and petroglyphs have been discovered.
 They indicate the early presence of fishing settlements, with agriculture and hunting as secondary activities.

-Nobel Prize–winning author Gabriel García Márquez has stated in interviews that the initial inspiration for writing his famous novel One Hundred Years of Solitude took place in the mid-1960s while driving the 10 kilometers from Acapulco to Pie de la Cuesta.